nikcleju/SDP_Course/Labs/L05_FilterImplementationLatticeFIR.md

 1. In the Matlab environment, use the `fdatool` tool to design one of the following filters:

     a.
-A low-pass IIR filter of order 4, elliptic type, with cutoff frequency of 5kHz at a sampling frequency of 44.1kHz;
+A low-pass FIR filter of order 5, equiripple type, with cutoff frequency of 5kHz at a sampling frequency of 44.1kHz;
     a.
-A high-pass IIR filter of order 4, elliptic type, with cutoff frequency of 2kHz at a sampling frequency of 44.1kHz;
+A high-pass FIR filter of order 5, equiripple type, with cutoff frequency of 2kHz at a sampling frequency of 44.1kHz;
     a.
-A band-pass IIR filter of order 4, elliptic type, with passband between 1kHz and 3kHz at a sampling frequency of 44.1kHz.
+A band-pass FIR filter of order 5, equiripple type, with passband between 1kHz and 3kHz at a sampling frequency of 44.1kHz.

 1. In the Simulink environment, implement the above filters in *lattice* form.
 Apply at the input an audio signal and play the output signal, as well as the original, for comparison.
 How does the filtered signal sound like, compared to the original?